Last updated on November 25th, 2021

 Read the manufacturer’s guidelines to know which parts need an application of grease or oil.
 If you didn’t keep the manufacturer’s maintenance booklet that came with the reel (something I often did not do in my youth), go online to the maker’s website and get the information there.
 Most reel brands have detailed schematics and instructions on the various models they sell.

-Remove the sun weaken and old aged lines from the reels at this time of year but wait to re-spool with a fresh line as you get closer to the upcoming fishing season.
-Any reel that is re-spooled straightaway and left for the winter runs the risk of line memory setting in over time.
+Remove the sun weakened and old aged lines from the reels at this time of year but wait to re-spool with a fresh line as you get closer to the upcoming fishing season.
+Any reel that is re-spooled straightaway and left for the winter runs the risk of line memory setting in overtime.

 If you aren’t entirely sure how to clean the reel, it may be more practical to take your reel collection to a reel specialist or a reliable local tackle shop for proper maintenance.